-Of the 77.3 miles of sewer segments that have had one or more root treatments and are active in the Root Control Program.
 In addition to monitoring work orders, in FY2014, the City began to perform random, spot inspection of sewer mainlines that are included in the Root Control Program to help further evaluate the efficacy of the chemical application.
 The results of these inspections assist the City in establishing the appropriate treatment frequency for specific lines as the program continues to mature.
 There has been an overall decrease in the root related work orders during this reporting period.

-Figure 6-3: Root Related Work Order Comparison
+Table 6-3: Root Treatments in FY 2020